Oliviervdh/Market-Open-RVR/README.md

 # Market-Open-RVR

-Discription >> The Indikator calculates the Pre Market Volume % of the current day, relative to the Avg Volume being traded in the trading session (14 Days) (Displayed in table row 1, Table cell 1 as V%) Pre market Volume% between 15 & 30% has a orange background color.
+Discription >> The Indikator calculates the Pre Market Volume % of the current day, relative to the Avg Volume being traded in the trading session (14 Days) (Displayed in Table Row 1, Table Cell 1 as V%) Pre Market Volume% between 15% & 30% has a orange background color.
 Pre Market Volume% above 30% has a green background color.
->> The Indikator Calculates the relative Volume per time unit, displayed in a table.
+>> The Indikator Calculates the relative Volume per canlde (e.g "1M","2M" up to "5M"), displayed in a table.
 Relative Volume between 250% & 350% has a orange background color.
 Relative Volume above 350% has a green background color.

 Step 1) Open the File "marketopenrvr.html"

 Step 2) Copying the code which is in the "body" of the file >> DO NOT copy THE MARKUP of the HTML file!!!
-Start copying the code wich starts on Line 11 and ends on Line 182. :)
+Start copying the code which starts on Line 11 and ends on Line 182. :)

 Step 3) Open Tradingview.